Multithreading

 • simulates a long processing time (parsing and executing the request)

-On program startup, we initialize the event manager, create the listener, and call the event manager in an infinite loop:
+On program startup, we initialize the event manager and the wakeup scheme, create the listener, and call the event manager in an infinite loop:

 Browse latest code